L-spaces, taut foliations, and graph manifolds: The main theorem

-When $Y$ is a graph manifold and $\{T_i\}$ is the collection of JSJ tori, note that Proposition \ref{prop:collection of NLS slopes} verifies one direction of \cite[Conjecture 1.10]{BC}.
+{\bf The proof of Theorem \ref{Main Theorem}.} When $Y$ is a graph manifold and $\{T_i\}$ is the collection of JSJ tori, note that Proposition \ref{prop:collection of NLS slopes} verifies one direction of Boyer and Clay's Conjecture 1.10 in \cite{BC} about cutting and gluing along NLS-detected slopes, namely that a non-L-space graph manifold can be cut into Seifert fibered pieces with gluing-compatible NLS-detected slopes on all boundary components.
 This allows us to complete the proof of Theorem \ref{Main Theorem}.

-Suppose that $Y$ is a graph manifold.
-Assume that $Y$ is a non-L-space and, without loss of generality, $b_1(Y)=0$.
-If $Y$ has a trivial JSJ decomposition, then $Y$ is a Seifert fibered space and the theorem holds by work of Lisca and Stipsicz \cite{LS2007} and Boyer, Gordon and the fourth author \cite{BGW2013}.
-Suppose then that $Y$ has a non-trivial JSJ decomposition.
-Note that every JSJ torus separates; we take $\{T_i\}$ to be the JSJ tori so that the components of $Y\cutting\{T_i\}$ are Seifert fibered.
+Suppose that $Y$ is a non-L-space graph manifold with $b_1(Y) = 0$.
+If $Y$ has a trivial JSJ decomposition, then $Y$ is a Seifert fibered and therefore already known to admit a cooriented taut foliation.
+Next suppose $Y$ has a non-trivial JSJ decomposition.
+Since $b_1(Y) = 0$, every JSJ torus separates; we take $\{T_i\}$ to be JSJ tori such that the components of $Y\cutting\{T_i\}$ are Seifert fibered.
 By Proposition \ref{prop:collection of NLS slopes} there is a collection of slopes $\alpha_* = (\alpha_1, \ldots, \alpha_n)$, with $\alpha_i \in T_i$, such that the restrictions of $\alpha_*$ to each component of $Y\cutting\{T_i\}$ are NLS detected.
-Therefore, by \cite[Theorem 8.1]{BC}, the restrictions of $\alpha_*$ to each component of $Y\cutting\{T_i\}$ are foliation detected.
-It follows from \cite[Theorem 1.7]{BC} that $Y$ admits a coorientable taut foliation, as claimed. $\Box$
+In \cite[Theorem 8.1]{BC}, Boyer and Clay show that on Seifert fibered spaces, NLS detected slopes are equivalent to what they call ``foliation detected'' slopes.
+Thus, we have finally produced foliation-detected slopes on all the JSJ tori decomposing $Y$ into Seifert fibered pieces, and that is precisely what Boyer and Clay's foliation gluing theorem \cite[Theorem 1.7]{BC} requires, in order to guarantee the existence of a cooriented taut foliation on $Y$. $\Box$